nthangella/JalaMaani/part2/README.md

 - Bread Board
 - Four colored LEDs - This project uses blue, green, yellow and red colored LEDs
 - Optional t-Cobbler connector.
 This helps making connections very easy but not a must.
-- Two resistors of 300 ohms.
+- Two resistors of 300 ohms or more.
 To reduce current levels in the circuits, I ultimately ended up using 5K resistors.

 ### Concepts:

-###
+#### Bread Board

+You can use this to build and test simple circuits without soldering. https://en.wikipedia.org/wiki/Breadboard.

+### How to run the code:

+- Download the code to your folder '/home/pi/code'.
+- Type the command `python3 /home/pi/code/waterLevelDemo2.py`
+- To stop the code, press ctrl+c.